BelT26/Finding-Pluto/README.md

 ## Bugs and Challenges
 The biggest challenge for me was to construct functions that brought to together all the elements of the game and ensured that all the relevant features were updated appropriately when the user gave an answer.
 The more complex functions, such as triggerBlastOff, resetGame and retreat were very lengthy at the start and were refactored.
 By breaking down the lines of code that were being repeated and storing them as clearly named functions I hope to have improved the readibility.

 The next most challenging issue was how to adapt the game for mobile and tablet devices without affecting the readability or lessening the educational value.
-I decided that the main feature to retain along with the question was the planet stats.
+I decided that the main feature to retain along with the question was the planet stats section.
 On mobiles this still took up too much of the screen so I included buttons to hide and show the image and table.
 Instead of an image of a fuel gauge I superimposed the current fuel score on top of an image of the sun.

 I encountered several issues constructing the checkAnswer function.
 Initially it was not working as I was just checking the event on which the element fired  rather than its target.id.
 By inspecting the properties of the element I realised the error, amended the code to check the 'e.target.id' and the function worked as expected.